Oklahoma Gin is a skill-based card game for 2 to 4 players. This game is a variation of Gin Rummy and is played with a standard deck of 52 cards.

-Oklahoma Gin is played with a standard 52 deck of cards.
+Oklahoma Rummy is played with a standard 52-deck of cards.
 Pen and paper

 There are basically three ways the game can be won, these are: